KrishnaHPatel/DoodleTunes/README.md

 Draw → Recognize → Generate Lyrics → Select Melody → Produce Singing Clip

 ## Usage
-1. Open the DoodleTunes web application.
+1. Open the DoodleTunes web application. (launch with npm install, npm start and python server.py in separate terminals)
 2. Draw a doodle on the provided canvas.
 3. Select a mood from the predefined list.
 4. Click **Generate Song**.